leiradel/lrcpp/README.md

 The minimum set of components required to run the more simple cores are`Audio` and `Video` (only the software framebuffer methods need be implemented for most of the cores, so `setHwRender` can return `false`). `Input` must also be provided in order to be able to interact with the emulation, of course.
 Some cores will also need configuration information to run, and thus will need a `Config` component.
 It doesn't hurt to provide a `Logger` component since it's easy to implement.

+## Concurrency

+`Frontend` is a regular class, not a singleton, so an application can create several instances and run many cores simultaneously, one core per `Frontend`, each with its own components.

+The Libretro callbacks (video refresh, audio, environment, and so on) are plain function pointers with no context argument, so a callback on its own doesn't tell which `Frontend` the calling core belongs to. lrcpp resolves this by tracking the *current* `Frontend` in a thread-local variable.
+Right before it calls into a core it sets the current `Frontend` for the calling thread and restores the previous one afterwards, so every callback the core makes while that call is on the stack routes back to the correct `Frontend`.

+As a result:

+* **Several cores driven from the same thread** work, because the current `Frontend` is set before each core call.
+* **Several cores, each driven from its own thread**, work, because every thread has its own thread-local current `Frontend` and they never interfere.
+Running more than one instance of the *same* core additionally requires copying the core's dynamic library under different names and loading each copy separately, since a libretro core holds global state and one library load is one core instance.
+* **A core that is itself multithreaded** is supported only one at a time.
+If such a core calls into the frontend from a thread that lrcpp did not use to drive it, that thread has no thread-local current `Frontend`; lrcpp falls back to a single global pointer, which serves one multithreaded core but cannot disambiguate two or more running at once.
+The libretro API provides no way to associate a callback with a frontend instance, so this case cannot be solved without a libretro API change.

 ## API

 ### Frontend